-Daniel Lakens is an Assistant Professor in the Human-Technology interaction group at Eindhoven University of Technology (TU/e).
-His areas of expertise include behavioral synchrony, research methods and applied statistics.
+Daniel Lakens is an Associate Professor in the Human-Technology interaction group at Eindhoven University of Technology (TU/e).
+His areas of expertise include meta-science, research methods and applied statistics.
 Daniel’s main lines of empirical research focus on conceptual thought, similarity, and meaning.
 He also focuses on how to design and interpret studies, applied (meta)-statistics, and reward structures in science.
 A large part of his work deals with developing methods for critically reviewing and optimally structuring studies.

 No ancillary activities